 In September 2018, Governor Jerry Brown signed Assembly Bill No. 2115 (AB 2115), a “Slow Down to Get Around” law that requires drivers approaching or overtaking stopped waste service vehicles to make lane changes and pass at safe distances.
 The California Vehicle Code also exempts garbage trucks from other sections of the Vehicle Code.

 Were you hit by a garbage truck in San Diego?
 Did you suffer severe or catastrophic injuries as a result of negligence on the part of the driver, the waste management company, or another entity?
-Our San Diego trial attorneys at Jurewitz Law Group are here to represent you and make sure that you get the compensation you deserve.
+The San Diego trial attorneys at Jurewitz Law Group Injury & Accident Lawyers are here to represent you and make sure that you get the compensation you deserve.
 We represent people, not corporations or insurance companies.
 We’ll accept nothing less than the maximum amount of compensation on your behalf.

 Our skilled attorneys will immediately conduct an independent investigation to determine who was responsible for your crash and make sure that any entity who contributed to the accident is held fully accountable according to the law.
 Call (855) 236-1324 or contact us online to receive a free consultation.